muxync/pelican-content/posts/pelican-create.md

-Title: Hosting a static website on GitLab Pages with Pelican
+Title: Create a static website with Pelican
+Slug: pelican-create
 Date: 2021-03-27 10:20
 Modified: 2021-03-28 19:30
 Category: Pelican
 Tags: cicd, gitlab, pelican
-Slug: pelican-setup
 Authors: Mark Mulligan
-Summary: Walk through Pelican installation and configuration for publishing static websites directly from a GitLab repository.
+Summary: Example Pelican installation and configuration for creating static websites.

 ### <span style="color:red">**DISCLAIMER:**</span> This document shows how easy it is to get started with Pelican but is not intended to replace [the official Pelican documentation](https://docs.getpelican.com/en/stable/index.html)